Jakar Dzong in Bumthang

 Jakar Dzong

-Jakar Yugyal Dzong, commonly known as the Jakar Dzong, is situated on a ridge above Jakar village of Chamkhar valley in Bumthang.
-Jakar Yugyal Dzong, commonly known as Jakar Dzong ‘Fortress of White Bird’, is situated on a ridge above the Jakar village of Chamkhar Valley in Bumthang.
+Jakar Yugyal Dzong, commonly known as the Djakar Dzong, is situated on a ridge above Jakar village of Chamkhar valley in Bumthang.
 The dzong played a pivotal role as a fortress of defence for the whole eastern districts.

-Before the construction of the present Dzong, it is said that there were continuous hostilities among the leaders of different regions, particularly in the Bumthang valley.
-It was during this time that the famous lineage of Chagkhar Gyalpo and Khikharathoe ended, apparently due to instability caused by many chieftains proclaiming their authority.
+Before the construction of the present Dzong, it is said that there were continuous hostilities among the leaders of different regions.
+It was during this time that the famous lineage of Chagkhar Gyalpo and Khikharathoe ended.
+Apparently due to instability caused by many chieftains proclaiming their authority.
 Around this time Lam Ngagi Wangchuk (1517-1554), came to Bhutan to spread the teachings of the Drukpa Kagyupa order.
 He first settled in Trongsa but in later years moved to Bumthang.
 He intended to construct a monastery on a rocky shelf, bordering the valley of Chamkhar.

 It is said that while the construction was in progress, a white bird emerged from the building site and perched where the Jakar Dzong is now situated.
 This was considered a good omen, and in 1549 Lam Ngagi Wangchuk built a small temple in the shape of a Dzong and established a monastic centre there.
 This small Dzong was named Byakar Dzong, which means the Dzong of the White Bird.
 However, according to oral legend in Jakar village, originally a small fort was built at the eastern end of the Bumthang Valley; but as it was not located at a strategic point, a group of Lamas, elders and astrologers assembled to find a more appropriate location.